 Yes.
 PATHS Scholars can accept financial assistance from other sources.
 The Mines Financial Aid Office is available to answer specific questions about your individual situation by email at firstname.lastname@example.org or by phone at 303-273-3301.

 PATHS might make sense for you, depending on your overall academic and career interests.
 PATHS Scholars will pursue a major in CS.
-Scholars who are uncertain about their precise plans in CS can pursue a major in any of the four available CS Majors Focus Areas.
-The focus areas allow you to combine core CS learning with concentrated coursework in data science, computer engineering or robotics and intelligent systems.
-You can complete core CS classes early on during your studies at Mines, which will give you time to explore and determine which of the four available CS Majors Focus Areas best suits your individual interests.
+Scholars who are uncertain about their precise plans in CS can pursue a major in any of the several available CS Major Focus Areas.
+The focus areas allow you to combine core CS learning with concentrated coursework in, for instance, data science, computer engineering or robotics and intelligent systems.
+You can complete core CS classes early on during your studies at Mines, which will give you time to explore and determine which of the several available CS Major Focus Areas best suits your individual interests.
 The choice of focus areas allows students to develop expertise that extends to careers beyond CS that they ultimately may decide to pursue.

 To apply for a PATHS Scholarship, you must meet the following eligibility criteria:

 - US Citizen, Permanent Resident, National or Refugee

 - Incoming freshman or community college transfer, accepted by Mines Undergraduate Admissions

 - Unmet financial need demonstrated though FAFSA process

 Students who meet the above standards and identify as part of any group(s) historically underrepresented in STEM fields are highly encouraged to apply for a PATHS Scholarship.